mlcommons/inference/vision/classification_and_detection/README_cm_resnet50.md

 We need to get imagenet full dataset to make image-classification submissions for MLPerf inference.
 Since this dataset is not publicly available via a URL please follow the instructions given [here](https://github.com/mlcommons/ck/blob/master/cm-mlops/script/get-dataset-imagenet-val/README-extra.md) to download the dataset and register in CM.

-On the edge category, ResNet50 has Offline, SingleStream, and MultiStream scenarios and in the datacenter category, it has Offline and Server scenarios.
+In the edge category, ResNet50 has Offline, SingleStream, and MultiStream scenarios and in the datacenter category, it has Offline and Server scenarios.
 The below commands are assuming an edge category system.

 ## Run Command

 ### One liner to do an end-to-end submission using the reference implementation

 The below command will automatically preprocess the dataset for a given backend, builds the loadgen, runs the inference for all the required scenarios and modes, and generate a submission folder out of the produced results.

+** Please adjust the `target_qps` value as per your system performance to get a valid submission

 ```
 cm run script --tags=run,mlperf,inference,generate-run-cmds,_submission \